sigillum-app/Arcavis/README.md

 ### Event Flow

-1. Client sends command (e.g. RegisterUser)
+1. Client sends a command (e.g. RegisterUser)
-2. Application layer executes use case
+2. The application executes the use case
-3. Domain logic is applied
-4. Domain event is created
-5. Event is stored in Outbox (same transaction)
-6. Background worker processes Outbox
-7. Event is published to RabbitMQ
-8. Downstream services consume event
+3. The aggregate performs the business operation
+4. The aggregate raises one or more domain events
+5. A pipeline behavior collects the domain events
+6. Domain events are mapped to integration events
+7. Integration events are added to the Outbox within the current transaction
+8. The transaction is committed atomically
+9. The background worker publishes integration events to RabbitMQ

 ---